-Extracellular recordings from RGCs in the peripheral macaque retina were performed ex vivo using a 512-electrode system [17] (see [3] for details).
+Extracellular recordings from RGCs in the peripheral macaque retina were performed ex vivo using a 512-electrode system [17] as described previously [3].
 Retinas were obtained from terminally anesthetized macaque monkeys used by other laboratories, in accordance with Institutional Animal Care and Use Committee requirements.
 Spikes from individual RGCs were identified with the YASS [18] spike-sorter.
-A 30-minute spatio-temporal white noise stimulus [19] was used to compute spatio-temporal receptive fields, and to identify cells of distinct types.
-Analysis focused on the four major RGC types of the primate retina (ON parasol, OFF parasol, ON midget, and OFF midget) [20, 21], totaling roughly 700 cells per recording.
-The receptive fields [22] of all four cell types formed regular mosaics, with each providing nearly-complete coverage of a region of visual space (Figure 1B).
+A 30-minute spatiotemporal white noise stimulus [19] was used to compute spatio-temporal receptive fields, and to identify cells of distinct types.
+Analysis focused on the four major RGC types of the primate retina (ON parasol, OFF parasol, ON midget, and OFF midget) [20] [21], totaling roughly 700 cells per recording.
+The receptive fields [22] of all four cell types formed regular mosaics, uniformly covering a region of visual space (Figure [1]).

 Natural images were presented to the retina as described previously [3].
 Images from the ImageNet database [23] were converted to grayscale and cropped to 256x160.
 Each pixel measured approximately $11 \times 11 \,\mu$ m at the retina.
-Each stimulus image was displayed statically for 100 ms, followed by a 400 ms uniform gray display, allowing each image presentation to be treated as an independent trial (Figure 1A).
-Recordings were gathered from retinas of two animals, in response to 19,000 and 10,000 images, respectively.
-Details are summarized in Tables ?? and ?? in the Appendix.
+Each stimulus image was displayed for 100 ms, followed by a 400 ms uniform gray display, allowing each image presentation to be treated as an independent trial.
+This trial design does not fully mimic natural vision because it does not account for eye movements [24], and because the temporal component of the stimulus is known to the reconstruction algorithm.
+Two retinas from different animals were used, with 19,000 and 10,000 image/response pairs, respectively.
+Details are summarized in Tables [4] and [5] in the Appendix.